 The primary goal of this team is to ensure that available hydrologic, environmental, and other pertinent data collected throughout the region is identified, inventoried, and accessible to support the CFWI technical initiatives and CFWI regulatory activities.
+Using the inventory of existing data collection activities, the team will collaborate with the other technical initiative teams to develop recommendations for future regional monitoring activities.
 The team may also be tasked with conducting supplemental investigations or data analysis as necessary, and with retaining an inventory of data collected by the other CFWI Technical Initiative Teams.